-Vehicles or care sites are well kept - equipment and supplies are well maintained, accessible and adequate for the patient population(s)/volume.
+Vehicles or care sites are well kept - equipment and supplies are well maintained, accessible, and adequate for the patient population(s)/volume.
+There are plans for replacement of vehicles and equipment as needed.
 Physical administrative surroundings are well maintained.
 There are adequate management and staff personnel for patient volume.
 Education appropriate to the scope of care and to all aspects of the organization (coordinators, practitioners, etc.) is provided.